rkrishn7/objection-match/README.md

 }
 ```

+A simple, browser-compatible package that constructs this syntax will be available as well.

 ## Compiler

 The compiler needs to be initialized so we can parse predicates and get results.
 It requires a set of Objection models that are used to build the query.